 • Fewer advanced editing options compared to DVDFab.

-Download HandBrake from the official website.
-Insyall and launch the program, then insert your DVD disc or open the VIDEO_TS folder if it’s already on your computer.
+Download HandBrake from the official website and install it on your computer.
+Then insert the DVD, or open the VIDEO_TS folder if you've already copied the disc to your PC.

 Step 2.
 Select the DVD Source